 Designing is not a matter of searching for the beautiful says Brusselmans, “it is the challenge to create something truly useful, balanced in it’s form and most of all affordable for a broad range of consumers.”
 As R. Buckminster Fuller once said “When I am working on a problem, I never think about beauty but when I have finished, if the solution is not beautiful, I know it is wrong.”
 Finding solutions to remain affordable while delivering quality useful material is Milko Brusselman’s primary motivation in design.
 “Mass production of something truly useful and of a high quality is a great achievement, but those successful designs also need to remain accessible to the public”, says Milko Brusselmans.

-The Brinkbank seems weightless even with it’s heavy concrete structure, and it’s monumentality is not what matters (this idea was by no means my starting point).
+The Brinkbank seems weightless even with it’s heavy concrete structure, says the designer, and it’s monumentality was by no means a starting point.
+“Both models need to be covered in humans, because humans are the fabric of the Brinkbank.
 It’s street architecture with a clear mission, a social mission.
-Everything here is action, movement… it’s not decorative.
+Everything is action, movement… it’s not decorative.
 Arriving, sitting, standing, interacting… the Brinkbank exists solely through what people make of it.
-It is thought in relation to people and their whereabouts, their community.
-People never feel trapped.
+It is thought in relation to people and their whereabouts, their life in the community.
 It was designed for social interaction.
-Groups of individuals can gather around it for a short moment and come back later.
 It’s a meeting point.
-The Brinkbank is what it does for the people.
-It is responsible design because it’s primary function is serving communities by creating an interactive space.¹
+It is responsible design because it’s primary function is serving communities by creating an interactive space.”¹

 ¹ Interview with Friso Kramer in Amsterdam on the 30th of June 2014